Flame Retardant Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA)

 –An outstanding balance of thermal & mechanical properties, with light-weighting gains.

 00:37 Visual Results

 Notoxicom® B6000 (FR PC/ABS) – Technical Data

-Notoxicom® B6000 (FR PC/ABS), being the slightly tougher of the two products with an impact of 46 kJ/m2 would be an excellent choice for highly specialised automotive applications such as EV battery casings or applications that require toughness, with exceptional flame retardancy.
+Notoxicom® B6000 (FR PC/ABS), is the slightly tougher of the two products, with an impact of 46 kJ/m2 would be an excellent choice for highly specialised automotive applications such as EV battery casings or applications that require toughness, with exceptional flame retardancy.

 Comparative Tracking Index (CTI) & Glow Wire Testing (GWIT)

 Notoxicom® B6000 was tested under lab conditions to see how it compares to our PC-ABSCOM B1000 in GWIT and CTI.
 The data below shows that Notoxicom® B6000 matches PC-ABSCOMTM B1000 in GWIT testing, with 825°C at 1.7mm.
 In addition, you can also see the CTI results of both materials.